10 day Japan Itinerary for First Timers + Map

 The easiest and most convenient way to get to Kyoto or Osaka from Tokyo is by Shinkansen (Bullet Train): There are several trains departing every hour.
 The journey takes approximately 2.5 to 3 hours.
 You can purchase tickets at the ticket counters or ticket machines at the station, or you can reserve tickets online in advance.

-Where to stay in Kyoto:
+Where to stay in Kyoto

-What to see in Kyoto:
+Kyoto Itinerary (Things to see in Kyoto)

 • Visit Kinkaku-ji (Golden Pavilion): is a temple covered in gold leaf, set amidst serene gardens and a tranquil pond.